Moonaz023/Enterprise-Resource-Planning/README.md

 Here are the steps we followed to create and push the Docker images:

 1. **Configure Jib in Maven**:
-   We configured Jib in each microservice's `pom.xml` to build and push Docker images directly to **Docker Hub**.
+   Maven Jib was configured in the parent pom.xml to automate the process of building Docker images for all microservices.
+This setup allowed us to package and push each service's Docker image to Docker Hub without needing individual Dockerfile configurations for each service.

-   Example configuration for a microservice:
+   Example:
    ```xml
    <plugin>
        <groupId>com.google.cloud.tools</groupId>